 Working with me

-This page describes my typical expectations when interacting with students as an adviser.
-I aim to tailor my advising style to fit each student’s needs, but this is the general starting point of our relationships.
+This page describes how my lab is typically run.
+I aim to tailor individual experience to fit individual student’s needs, but this serves as the general starting point of our relationships.
+On this page, I briefly describe what students can expect from me and what I expect from them.

 How to contact me